London Gateway services

 See also: History:London Gateway

-The large, 31-bay coach interchange, with is own entrance to the building, is an unusual feature at a service area.
+The large, 31-bay coach interchange, with its own entrance to the main building, is an unusual feature at a service area.
 It was used by Shearings for a long while and allowed them to run routes across the country without them needing to waste time picking up in Central London.
 The interchange is now used by Corbel Coaches.

 Replacement Building

 The proposal is only a concept, and any work wouldn't happen for a long time.
+An idea what the new layout could be like can be gained from Sarn Park, which was recently rebuilt by Welcome Break to make it more manageable.

 Alternatives